Denmark–Lithuania relations: Early diplomatic relations (1918–1940)

 On 26 September 1921, Danish King Christian X endorsed the proposal from the Danish government to recognize Lithuania de jure.
 Denmark had coordinated this decision with Norway and Sweden and informed Lithuania of their decision on 28 September 1921.

-Relations between the two countries were primarily focused on finding common ground on agriculture, infrastructure projects, trade and economic cooperation.
-At first, Danish businesses wanted to use Lithuania as a bridge to the more difficult Russian market but these hopes were abandoned and activities in Lithuania were more directed towards Lithuanian potential and development.
+Relations between the two countries were primarily focused on finding common ground on agriculture, infrastructure projects, trade, and economic cooperation.
+At first, Danish businesses wanted to use Lithuania as a bridge to the more difficult Russian market, but these hopes were abandoned and activities in Lithuania were more directed towards Lithuanian potential and development.

 After World War I, as part of the Polish–Lithuanian War, the League of Nations planned on holding a referendum for the future of Vilnius and the border areas between Poland and Lithuania, and approached Denmark to send a small contingency acting as a peace-keeping force for the referendum.
 However, the referendum was not held and the Danish soldiers never left for Lithuania either.

 Diplomatic relations ceased to exist during World War II as Denmark became occupied by Nazi Germany while Lithuania was occupied by the Soviet Union.
 No official contacts existed between Denmark and the Lithuanian Soviet Socialist Republic.
 Denmark never recognized Soviet sovereignty over Lithuania and was the first country to establish diplomatic relations with the new Lithuanian state on 24 August 1991, on the instruction of Foreign Minister Uffe Ellemann-Jensen.

 Modern relations

 Initial relations (1990–1991)

 The Danish embassy in Vilnius at T. Kosciuškos street 36 since 29 October 1991.

-Prior to the establishment of diplomatic relations, Lithuanian Prime Minister Kazimira Prunskienė had visited Denmark in April 1990 prompting protest from Soviet authorities.
+Prior to the establishment of diplomatic relations, Lithuanian Prime Minister Kazimira Prunskienė had visited Denmark in April 1990, prompting protest from Soviet authorities.
 However, the Danes responded by stating that the recognition from 1921 was still valid.

-On 20 December 1990, Lithuanian Foreign Minister Algirdas Saudargas visited Copenhagen for the opening of the Baltic Information Office where he also met Ellemann-Jensen.
+On 20 December 1990, Lithuanian Foreign Minister Algirdas Saudargas visited Copenhagen for the opening of the Baltic Information Office, where he also met Ellemann-Jensen.
 The Baltic Office in Copenhagen played an instrumental role in the establishment of diplomatic relations between Lithuania and other states.
 The Baltic Office was closed and three separate Baltic embassies were established by the end of 1991.
-In February 1991, the two countries signed a joint protocol of cooperation in which it is stated that Denmark would continue to support Lithuania on the international scene and that diplomatic relations would sume resume.
+In February 1991, the two countries signed a joint protocol of cooperation in which it is stated that Denmark would continue to support Lithuania on the international scene and that diplomatic relations would resume.
 The Soviet Union reacted strongly to the statement.
 As diplomatic relations were established in August 1991, Queen Margrethe II insisted on receiving the three visiting Baltic foreign ministers despite being at her summer palace.
 Some weeks later, Elleman-Jensen visited Lithuania in his first visit to the country.